 To keep this post and sample code simple I decided to inject the Repository dependency in the REST-related class, in a more serious or complex application, I would suggest to implement a Service class where one or more Repository / Dao dependencies would be used along with an Object Mapper / Converter to prevent leaking the application’s internal model to the resource layer.

 This Spring interceptor is going to use a ThreadLocal-based implementation included in DvdRentalTenantContext to set the tenant information passed through an HTTP Header.
 Another option would be to pass the tenant identifier in the URL or through a BEARER token.
 Although an interceptor was used for this post, a servlet filter could have been implemented and configured instead.

 This configuration is automatically done by Spring Boot but needed to be explicitly configured to associate the DvdRentalMultiTenantInterceptor interceptor with the REST requests.

-RUNNING THE DEMO SERVICE
+9. RUNNING THE DEMO SERVICE

-Sending a request to a /demo, resource implemented in the DemoResource class passing tenant information in X-TENANT-ID header:
+/demo/1 endpoint implemented in the DemoResource class, passing tenant information in

 X-TENANT-ID header for each request.
 Also worth mentioning is that the instance ids for the DemoResource and ActorDao instances are the same, meaning that even though multitenancy has been accomplished, they are still singleton instances for which the correct datasource is used.

-In the next post I’ll cover Dynamic Configuration using Spring Cloud Bus and will look back at this entry to demo how updating the datasources list will automatically refresh the persistence layer with a new tenant, so stay tuned and sign up to the newsletter to receive updates from this blog.
-I hope you find this post informational and useful, thanks for reading and feedback is always appreciated.
+In the next post I’ll cover Dynamic Configuration using Spring Cloud Bus and will look back at this entry to demo how updating the datasources list will automatically refresh the persistence layer with a new tenant.
+Stay tuned, go ahead and sign up to the newsletter to receive updates from this blog when content like this is available.